(All fields required)

 Dr. Lawson completed her undergraduate studies in biochemistry and biology with a minor in Bible studies from Lee University, and received her MD from the University of Kentucky.
 After completion of her pediatric residency at the University of Kentucky, Dr. Lawson began her fellowship in pediatric endocrinology at Cincinnati Children’s Hospital Medical Center.

 Dr. Lawson’s clinical interests are in the areas of Turner syndrome, endocrine disease related to oncologic pathology and treatment, and septo-optic dysplasia.

 RNA-related inflammation in obesity and metabolic diseases

 Dr. Nakamura received his PhD from the University of Tokyo in 2003.
-He completed postdoctoral training in the laboratory of Dr. Gökhan S. Hotamisligil at Harvard School of Public Health in 2013, followed by his faculty appointment at Cincinnati Children's Hospital Medical Center in 2013.
+He completed postdoctoral training in the laboratory of Dr. Gökhan S. Hotamisligil at Harvard School of Public Health in 2013, followed by his faculty appointment at Cincinnati Children's Hospital Medical Center within the UC Department of Pediatrics in 2013.

 PhD: University of Tokyo, 2003.

 Postdoctoral Fellow: University of Tokyo, 2003-2006.

 Research Associate: Harvard University, 2010-2013.